jdiemke/delaunay-triangulator/README.md

 ```
 The constructor throws a `NotEnoughPointsException` if it is invoked with less than three points.
 ### How to build
 The Delaunay triangulator library uses Gradle as a build tool and makes use of its multi project build capabilities.
 Each subproject contains its own build file and can be build separately.
-Hence you can build only the part you want.
-For example if you just want to build the library, then it is sufficient to locate into the project's root directory and type the following command into your shell:
+Hence, you can build only the part you want.
+For example, if you just want to build the library, then it is sufficient to locate into the project's root directory and type the following command into your shell:
 ```bash
 gradle library:build
 ```